Changing Tides: Preparing for the Next Logistics Disruption

 With people, processes and technology in place, logistics will be the final link in your resilient supply chain.

 How Do Optimized Global Logistics Contribute to Supply Chain Resiliency?

 Then, like you would have multiple suppliers for a component, have multiple supply route options.
-Changing ports, putting three or four modes of transportation together to move products: These are not steps we would have taken before March 2020, but the pandemic has likely forever changed how we approach logistics.
+Changing ports, putting three or four modes of transportation together to move products: These are not steps we would have taken before March 2020, but the pandemic and the increasing velocity of natural disasters have likely forever changed how we approach logistics.